polymathrobotics/oci/paperspace-cli/terraform/README.md

 more useful examples:
 https://github.com/Paperspace/gradient-installer/tree/master/gradient-ps-cloud

-## Using Terraform example to spin up an instance
+## Using this Terraform example to spin up an instance

 ```
 % cd example